 When launched, Finale scans your computer for audio-capable devices that it can use.
 If it finds a conflict with one of your devices, this conflict could cause Finale to hang when launched or the audio engine to fail to load.
-To determine if the freezing of the application is due to a conflict with an audio device, please follow the steps in this article to deactivate the Windows Audio service.
+To determine if the freezing of the application is due to a conflict with an audio device, please follow the steps in this article to deactivate Windows Print Spooler and the Windows Audio service to isolate the cause.

 If you have already taken these steps, and have determined that stopping the Windows Audio service allows Finale to launch, please follow the steps below to manage your audio devices and try to narrow down the possible problem devices...